ballavamsi/DataSet2JSON/README.md

 DataSet2JSON.Formatter.FormatDataSet(ds);
 ````

-# Types of configuration settings and difference in JSON output
+## Types of configuration settings and difference in JSON output

-* change id to BookID and booktitle to Title in JSON string
+* Change id to BookID and booktitle to Title in JSON string
 ````
 -- SQL
 SELECT '1:Books';